Cornell-MAE-UG/fa25-portfolio-gjmvi/_projects/2021-radio-rendering.md

 ## Overview

 This project was completed as part of MAE 2250 and focuses on the design and rendering of a complex object using advanced CAD tools.
-The goal was to develop a realistic model, communicate design intent, and iterate through multiple stages from concept to final deliverable.
+The work is presented through three key milestones: the initial client pitch, the functional prototype, and the final client report.

 ---